synthreason-source/OS/README.md

 SATA port selection with 'disk_select'

-guest programs require bochs_drivers.h to interface with the OS.
+guest programs require drivers.h and comp.h to interface with the OS.

 TODO: fix 8.3 filename extension misplacement